-"When are your office hours?"
+• "When are your office hours?"
 (See my home page.)

 Note that part of my job is to answer your questions outside class, so if you need help, please ask! in person or by e-mail or phone.
-Some office hours will be "open lab" (times TBA).
-At those times I'll be in one of the classrooms/labs ready to answer questions.

 Why Is This Course Required?